 The island of Hainan is China's southernmost province.
 It has an almost tropical climate, with muggy, hot summers that are also extremely rainy.
 Spring is pleasant and dry.
 Winters are mild, with temperatures averaging 68 degrees Fahrenheit (20 degrees Celsius) even in January.

 Xiamen has a consistently mild and pleasant climate year-round.
 Even in the coldest months of January and February, temperatures rarely drop below 50 degrees Fahrenheit (10 degrees Celsius).
-October through January are the driest months; rainfall peaks in August when the city receives approximately eight inches of precipitation on average.
+October through January are the driest months; rainfall peaks in May and June when the city receives approximately seven inches of precipitation on average.

 Spring in Southern and Southwestern China